bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 00:52:42

-So NVK, you just mentioned Cashu, we just talked about Chaumian mints not that long ago.
+So NVK, you just mentioned Cashew, we just talked about Chaumian mints not that long ago.
 This would actually also be great to add to Chaumi and Mints, right?
 So if you have either a FediMint or a CashuMint and you want to say, all right, we're going to have our Mint's treasury in a vault that has like a, this time locked predestined withdrawal path so that if either one of the functionaries of the mint or if somebody pawns the software and tries to like run away with the money, then we can claw it back.
 This fits in really, really well with the idea that maybe we'll have some collaborative custody mints for a lot of users.